TAGS+ MICROCHIP= GET HOME SAFE

 your dog, and write details and contact info in black magic marker in large print.

-Don’t cheap out, have color photos printed.
+Don’t cheap out, have large color photos printed!

 No comments: